-A ragweed allergy is caused by an allergic reaction to the pollen of the ragweed plant, a flowering weed that is most prevalent in the East and Midwest.1 Ragweed allergies are most common during late summer through the fall, with mid-September being the peak time for ragweed allergy symptoms.1
+A ragweed allergy is caused by an allergic reaction to the pollen of the ragweed plant, a flowering weed that is found throughout the United States, although it is most prevalent in the East and Midwest.1 There are two common varieties of ragweed – giant ragweed and common ragweed.2

 RAGWEED ALLERGY SYMPTOMS

-RAGWEED ALLERGY TREATMENT
+RAGWEED ALLERGY TREATMENT & TIPS

 Treating a ragweed allergy isn't always easy, and we can be exposed to ragweed pollen even when we try to avoid the outdoors.
 Learn how to use FLONASE nasal sprays to help you treat your ragweed allergy symptoms.